glankk/libgfxd/README.md

 ##### `void gfxd_arg_fn(gfxd_arg_fn_t *fn)`
-Set `fn` to be the argument handler function, called by `gfxd_macro_dflt`, for each argument in the current macro, not counting the dynamic display list pointers if one has been specified. `fn` can be null, in which case the handler is reset to the default.
+Set `fn` to be the argument handler function, called by `gfxd_macro_dflt`, for each argument in the current macro, not counting the dynamic display list pointer if one has been specified. `fn` can be null, in which case the handler is reset to the default.
 This only affects the output of `gfxd_macro_dflt`, and has no observable effect if `gfxd_macro_dflt` is overridden (not extended).